 Why Is My Cat Scratching My Door?

-Outside of wanting the door to be opened, they might also be scratching for attention.
+Outside of wanting the door to be opened, this unwanted scratching may be a cry for attention.
 It’s really common for cats to use odd habits to get our attention to signal that something is wrong.
 Or maybe nothing is wrong and they just want your attention.
+They're cats after all.
+And a cat's scratching behavior is probably just as erroneous as any other trait cats display.
+Wild cats are most active in the night hours, so it should be no surprise your cat's behavior changes once you want to sleep.

-The first question to answer is, do they do this every night?
+The first question to answer is, do they do this every night, or do you have a cat scratching at door in morning hours?
 If so, think about when it started, and if you have noticed any other unusual behavior from your cat since then.
 If the answer is no, then they probably just want your attention, or they hate doors.
 I’m really leaning towards them hating doors, personally.

 Why Don’t You Just Keep The Door Open?